pedrorckt/tinyshops-vue/README.md

-# TinyGames - Vue 3 + Vite front-end
+# TinyShops - Vue 3 + Vite front-end

-Manage your game collection with this Vue+Vite front-end.
+Manage your online store with this Vue+Vite front-end.

 How to run?